Table of Contents

 Now let’s say we have a 223-unit apartment community with 212 units occupied.
 To determine the occupancy, we would divide 212 units by 223 units, reflecting a 95% occupancy.

 Next, let’s look at how we can influence our occupancy rate in a multifamily property.
+Operators run those same numbers against the breakeven occupancy a property can sustain before cash flow turns negative.

 Ways to Increase Occupancy in Rate in Multifamily